 |Total maintenance cost||$5,000.00||$6,000.00||$5,000.00||$5,000.00||$4,000.00|

-**The numbers used here are for example only and are not necessarily indicative of real market prices or actual maintenance charges.
-Some of them are completely fabricated.
+* This table assumes fuel price of $1.35/l and $0.11/kWh and annual driving distance of 15,000 km.
+The numbers used here are for example only and are not necessarily indicative of real market prices or actual maintenance charges.

 There are a few take-aways from this table.
 The most expensive car is $875/month and the cheapest is $456/month, a difference of less than 2x.
 This is despite the fact that the actual sticker price of the expensive one is over 4x higher than the cheapest one.
 That’s why I said earlier that the sticker price of a car isn’t nearly as important as you might think.